pptang/js-conf-2019/NOTE.md

 ## Find the divisible unit
 - In order to migrate page by page, we need to find the divisible atomic unit first, and it should make sense from business and technical perspectives.

-### Target
-- Can be released as independent business case
-- Easy to co-work as team
-- Easy to add/remove

 (Show Previous Four dimensional business logic graph again)
 - (Illustrate with graph)
   - Buyer & Seller ? -> No (Image with big red cross)